SharkyBytes/PrepPal-Admin/README.md

 For detailed setup instructions, please refer to [SETUP.md](./SETUP.md).

+## Manual Setup for Storage Buckets

+The application uses Supabase Storage for storing PDF files.
+You'll need to set up the following buckets and policies:

+1. **Books Bucket** - For storing book PDFs:
+   - Run the SQL in [sql/storage-policies.sql](./sql/storage-policies.sql) in the Supabase SQL Editor

+2. **Syllabus Bucket** - For storing subject syllabus PDFs:
+   - Run the SQL in [sql/syllabus-storage-policies.sql](./sql/syllabus-storage-policies.sql) in the Supabase SQL Editor

+These SQL files will:
+- Create the necessary storage buckets if they don't exist
+- Set up proper access policies for authenticated users
+- Configure permissions for viewing, uploading, updating, and deleting files

 ## Database Schema

 The admin portal uses the following tables in your Supabase project: